vic/den/README.md

 On top of the library, Den provides a [framework](https://den.oeiuwq.com/explanation/context-pipeline/) for the NixOS/nix-Darwin/Home-Manager Nix domains.

 Den embraces your Nix choices and does not impose itself.
 All parts of Den are optional and replaceable.
 Works with your current setup, with/without flakes, flake-parts or any other Nix module system.

+---

+### Versioning - Den `v0.x` is moving rapidly

+`main` branch follows development, this is where PRs are merged, it is stable in the sense that every PR checks CI.
+However, some PR might introduce changes that require you reading the release notes.
+For people tracking development, we have announcements tagged `heads-up` whenever this happens.

+`latest` tag always follows the latest created tag.
+This is intended for people that wishes to wait for a release and reading all announcements at release notes. if you flake update, you will only move between release points.

+Den `main` always requires flake-aspects `main`.
+Same for `latest` versions.

 ### Templates: